 Also, this type of viewfinder is normally found on mirrorless cameras which make no noise when shooting because they do not have internal mirrors like an OVF viewfinder.
 If you are shooting an event or concert where camera noise could be a distraction, it’s best to use an electronic viewfinder or LCD screen camera which allows for silent shooting.

 Lastly, don’t forget that there is a slight delay between the action in front of you and when it appears on your EVF, so it might not work well for sports or other fast-moving events.
-However, recently this is rapidly changing with advancements in photography.
-Every photographer has a different opinion on this.
+However, recently this is rapidly changing with advancements in

 What is the Viewfinder on iPhone?